WAYS TO GET INVOLVED THROUGH THE OFFICE OF SUSTAINABILITY

-Explore how to take a Green Walking Tour to become aware of and experience some of the sustainable practices going on that you might not have noticed because they are so integrated into daily life.
+Take a self-guided Green Walking Tour to explore some of the sustainable practices that have been integrated into campus.

-You can learn about sustainability oriented classes offered through the UC Berkeley catalog, and learn about courses and certificates offered through the Extension Education program.
+Learn about sustainability oriented classes offered through the UC Berkeley catalogue, and courses and certificates offered through the Extension Education program.

 Did you know that UC Berkeley offers two types of certifications for demonstrating leadership in green practices at work on campus?
 Learn how to achieve Green Certification for your department or for your campus event.

-UC Berkeley is a member of the US Green Building Council.
-Students and employees have access to the USGBC's sustainable design information when they register using their UC Berkeley email addresses (Member ID: D1683CPAOHTHKHN).
+UC Berkeley is an organizational member of the US Green Building Council.
+All full-time students and employees have access to the USGBC's sustainable design information, publications, and courses through UC Berkeley's membership (Member ID: D1683CPAOHTHKHN).

 The ASUC-sponsored Sustainability Team (STeam!) is an organization at UC Berkeley aimed at making the campus more sustainable through projects and events.
 Their current list of project groups includes: Earth Week, STeam Energy, OSC (one side clean), STOP, and EcoMovies, and new projects are forming all the time.